AdobeDocs/experience-manager-65.en/help/assets/video.md

 The logic that a video player uses to determine which encoded video to play or to select during playback is based on the following algorithm:

-1. Video player loads the initial video fragment based on the bit rate that is closest to the value that is set for "initial bitrate" in the player itself.
+1. The video player loads the initial video fragment based on the bit rate that is closest to the value that is set for "initial bitrate" in the player itself.
 1. Video player switches based on changes to the bandwidth speed using the following criteria:

-    1. Player picks the highest bandwidth stream below or equal to the estimated bandwidth.
+    1. The player picks the highest bandwidth stream below or equal to the estimated bandwidth.
     1. Player considers only 80% of the available bandwidth.
 However, if it is switching up, it is more conservative at only 70% to avoid overestimating and immediately switching back.

 For detailed technical information about the algorithm, see [https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp](https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp)